SvitlanaKo/documentation/user_guide/marketing_promotions/configuration/index.rst

 3. To customize the default settings:

   a) Clear the **Use Default** box next to the **Enable Promotion** option.
-This will enable you to clear the option check box and disable promotions in your Oro application.
+This will enable you to clear the option checkbox and disable promotions in your Oro application.
   b) Clear the **Use Default** box next to the **Discount Strategy** and select one of the following options -- *Combine All Discounts* or *Best Value Discounts Only*.

      * When *Combine All Discounts* is selected, all discount options applicable to products are used in combination.